ashishrana160796/Concise-Interview-Prep/Database-Management/CloudComputing.md

 ## Virtualization

+* A hypervisor is a software, firmware or hardware that creates and runs virtual machines.
 * Share HW among users, sandbox applications & decouple application & hardware for HW upgrades.
 * Virtualization is process which allows multiple OS configuration & executions.
 * Hypervisor provides support for running multiple operating systems concurrently in virtual servers created within a physical server.